Asymmetric-OG/RAGqa/README.md

 ## HOW IT WORKS

 - Ingests pdfs from the provided corpus.
-- Splits and embeds text using `all-mpnet-base-v2`
+- Chunks the text and embeds it using `all-mpnet-base-v2`.
 - Stores chunks into `FAISS` wih `FLAT` indexing providing highly accurate retrieval.
 - Uses publicly available LLMSs (like `flan-t5-base`) to generate answers from retrieved chunks.
 - Streamlit based frontend for easy interaction and prototyping.